Helen McCarthy Tyalmuty

 COMMUNITY: Bulgul, NT

-Helen McCarthy Tyalmuty was born at Tennant Creek in 1972.
+Helen McCarthy Tyalmuty is a Wadjigan woman and was born at Tennant Creek in 1972.
+Helen comes from Bulgul country in the western Wagait area of the Top End (around a two and a half hour drive south west of Darwin) and her ancestors are from saltwater country.
+Helen's language is Batjamal and her totem is the mud crab.
 After spending most of her childhood at Nauiyu Nambiyu Community (Daly River), Helen completed her education at Mount St Bernard College at Herberton on the Atherton Tablelands in Far North Queensland.

-After a creative lull, in 2015 Helen returned to her childhood home, Daly River.
-That return to her roots and to country has been the catalyst for an immense surge of creative output, as witnessed in her two solo exhibitions at Kate Owen Gallery in 2016.
+Despite a brief hiatus, her creative spirit was reignited upon returning to her childhood home, Daly River, in 2015.
+The return to her roots and to Country was the catalyst for an immense surge of creative output, as witnessed in her two solo exhibitions at Kate Owen Gallery in 2016.
+The following year, Helen appeared as a finalist in prestigious art prizes such as the Paddington Art Prize, the Georges River Art Prize, and was awarded the inaugural Margaret Olley Art Award at the Mosman Art Prize.

 Helen explains that she finds inspiration all around her; in her deep connection to country, in the traditional practices associated with a life living bush and in her incredible family stories.
-Helen's connection to country and culture combined with her non-indigenous education are the foundations she uses to express her ideas and experiences in her own unique manner.
+Helen's connection to Country and culture combined with her non-indigenous education are the foundations she uses to express her ideas and experiences in her own unique manner.
 This capacity to give contemporary interpretations to her ancient Dreaming stories makes her a distinct voice in the contemporary Indigenous art scene today.
+Through her unwavering commitment to preserving culture and fostering artistic expression, Helen McCarthy Tyalmuty continues to chart new horizons and inspire generations to come.